An In-depth Study of LLM Contributions to the Bin Packing Problem

 It is noteworthy that subsequent studies~\cite{liu2024evolution,dat2025hsevo,ye2024reevo} that refined genetic frameworks using LLMs adopted the same validation protocol for their generated heuristics—comparing performance against \bestfit on the \weibDef distribution.
 Yet, none of these works claimed to have made a “mathematical discovery” when surpassing \cFourteen.

 This raises questions about whether \romeras title was intended more as an attention-oriented phrasing than as a precise scientific statement.
 A title that overstates its claims can influence citation practices and public perception in ways that may not reflect the actual nature of the work.
-It would be informative to understand how this title went through the peer-review process—particularly given that \romeras article underwent an accelerated review procedure at \emph{Nature}.
+It would be informative to understand how this title went through the peer-review process.
 Open or transparent review processes could help mitigate similar issues by promoting accountability and constructive discussion about scientific publications.